Football: Verona stuffed by Memorial’s goal-line stand

 It marks the second time in three years that Verona’s game against Memorial has come down to the goal line in the final seconds.
 Two years ago, the Spartans scored on a 3-yard touchdown as time expired en route to winning a Big Eight Conference championship on their way to a state semifinal run.

-Verona (2-1, 0-1 Big Eight) couldn’t overcome three interceptions thrown by senior quarterback Mason Fink or seven penalties.
+Verona couldn’t overcome three interceptions thrown by senior quarterback Mason Fink or seven penalties.

-“I was hoping we would do what they did to us,” Richardson said.

 Krantz rushed for 108 yards on 13 carries and bolted for a 77-yard TD run with 3 minutes, 7 seconds left to cut the Spartans’ lead 12-9.
 However, Krantz did most of his damage in the second half.
 He was limited to six rushing yards in the first half on four carries.